Z-zenos/Roominar/README.md

   will reopen vscode, run project in Dev Container Environment and install all necessary packages for backend and frontend environment.
 Wait about ~7 minutes for completely installing.

+- Note:
+  - `docker exec -it --user root 23 /bin/bash` for running container as root

 ### 3. Test run backend.

 - In root folder, run backend: